FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 26th June 2015.md

 Sheahan (K) had himself identified the many highlights of a long year – a year of

 learning for the new organisation.
-The Chief Executive said he had found him to be--- 12
+The Chief Executive said he had found him to be
+---
+12

 most supportive of himself and the staff in rolling out many programmes.
 As Mayor,